 Two other factors important to survival of fingerlings muskies are predator density and forage density.
-Pelletreared fingerlings stocked at only 3.5 inches survived fairly well (36% to fall of age 0) in a lake with less than six predators (larger tiger muskies) per acre (Beyerle However, survival was extremely low for six groups 1981).
-3.5-inch pellet-reared fingerlings stocked in three typical southern Michigan lakes containing largemouth bass, Micropterus salmoides.
-Survival of production-size fingerlings (6.2-6.6 inches) was somewhat higher, but also relatively poor.
-Even minnow-reared fingerlings inches) survived poorly in a lake with low forage density and high density of adult largemouth bass (Beyerle 1982).
+Pelletreared fingerlings stocked at only 3.5 inches survived fairly well (36% to fall of age 0) in a lake with less than six predators (larger tiger muskies) per acre (Beyerle 1981).
+However, survival was extremely low for six groups of 3.5-inch pellet-reared fingerlings stocked in three typical southern Michigan lakes containing largemouth bass, Survival Micropterus salmoides. of production-size fingerlings (6.2-6.6 inches) was somewhat higher, but also relatively poor.
+Even minnow-reared fingerlings (7.8)inches) survived poorly in a lake with low forage density and high density of adult largemouth bass (Beyerle 1982).

-It would be desirable to identify forage and predator parameters within which satisfactory survival of production-size musky fingerlings could be anticipated.
-The present study was designed to compare the survival of production-size fingerlings in ponds with and without the presence of significant numbers of adult largemouth bass.
+It would be desirable to identify forage and predator parameters within which satisfactory survival of productionsize musky fingerlings could be anticipated.
+The present study was designed to compare the survival of productionsize fingerlings in ponds with and without the presence of significant numbers of adult largemouth bass.